-It's the part of the Constitution that keeps the government from invading your privacy for no reason.
-If the police, the IRS, or the FBI want to search your home, they need a good reason, and — except in emergencies — a warrant from a judge.
+It's the part of the Constitution that keeps the government from invading your privacy.
+If the police or the IRS wants to search your home or postal mail, they need a good reason, and a warrant from a judge.

 Under a law passed in 1986 known as the Electronic Communications Privacy Act, or ECPA, the government claims it doesn't need a warrant to search stuff you store online, including email and documents in the cloud.
 This violates our Fourth Amendment rights.

 Every day we read about troubling new government surveillance programs.
 We're in a critical moment.
 Luckily, momentum in Congress is building for ECPA reform.
 Now’s the time to weigh in with Legislators to tell them to end warrantless email snooping.

 The government needs a warrant to get our postal mail and files we store in our desks.
 But ECPA says a warrant isn't required for email or documents in the cloud.
 As our world becomes increasingly digital, our privacy rights shouldn't vanish.
 The law needs to evolve with technology.